mrakgr/The-Spiral-Language/readme.md

         }
 ```

-It actually more of a pain to set up the arguments before passing them into the kernel, that writing the kernel itself.
+It actually more of a pain to set up the arguments before passing them into the kernel than writing the kernel itself.
 In fact, the actual kernel could be shortened to one line without much trouble.

 ```
 cuda grid_for {blockDim gridDim} .x in_a {body=inl {i} -> out i .set (f (in i .get) (out i .get))}
 ```

 Lexical scoping just buys so much in this example that it is amazing.
 It scoops up both of the input and output tensors and allows me to pass in `in_a` as the loop dimension in one move.
-Considering how wide range of a functionality Spiral's tensors have compared to arrays that makes writing kernels singificantly easier.
+Considering how wide range of a functionality Spiral's tensors have compared to arrays that makes writing kernels significantly easier.

-The above example is simple as the tensors are `flatten`ed to 1d before bieng shipped off into the kernel, but other kernels will make use of the tensor's full functionality.
+The above example is simple as the tensors are `flatten`ed to 1d before being shipped off into the kernel, but other kernels will make use of the tensor's full functionality.

 Most of the functionality in the above fragment should be obvious from reading it, but `to_dev_tensor` and `divup` require an explanation.